 An appeal of a medical benefits issue must be made within 14 days of the decision, while an appeal of a disability benefit issue must be made within 70 days of the decision.

-In this article, our Nevada on-the-job injury attorneys will explain:
+In this article, our Nevada workers’ compensation attorneys will explain:

 - 1. End of a Nevada workers’ compensation claim

 - 2. Overpayment by the insurance company

 - 4. An injured worker does not have to accept the insurance company settlement

 1. Settlement of a Nevada workers’ compensation claim